Sp. Musc. Frond., 176. 1801 ,

-North America, Eurasia, n Africa, Atlantic Islands (Iceland), Pacific Islands (Hawaii).
+North America, Eurasia, n Africa, Pacific Islands (Hawaii, New Zealand) in arctic, boreal, montane, and temperate areas.